-This application was developed with Nature Methods as described in this editorial and this blog entry.
+This application was developed with Nature Methods and you can find the publication here.
+The BoxPlotR has also been mentioned in this editorial and this blog entry.
 Nature methods also dedicated a Points of View and a Points of Significance column to box plots.
 We hope that you find the BoxPlotR useful and we welcome suggestions for additional features by our users.
 We would like to thank everyone who has made constructive suggestions so far.
 We will document the addition of new features in the News tab.

 This application allows users to generate customized box plots in a number of variants based on their data.
 A data matrix can be uploaded as a file or pasted into the application.
 Basic box plots are generated based on the data and can be modified to include additional information.
 Additional features become available when checking that option.
 Information about sample sizes can be represented by the width of each box where the widths are proportional to the square roots of the number of observations n.
 Notches can be added to the boxes.
 These are defined as +/-1.58*IQR/sqrt(n) which gives roughly 95% confidence that two medians are different.
 It is also possible to define the whiskers based on the ideas of Spear and Tukey.
 Additional options of data visualization (violin and bean plots) reveal more information about the underlying data distribution.
 Plots can be labeled, customized (colors, dimensions, orientation) and exported as eps, pdf and svg files.

 R Development Core Team.
 R: A Language and Environment for Statistical Computing.
 R Foundation for Statistical Computing, Vienna (2013)